xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - Use ML/DL to learn some individual components.
   - When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.

+### Interviews
+- Andrej Karpathy: Timeline from [his website](https://cs.stanford.edu/people/karpathy/)

+Timeline.
+* 2017-now: Sr. Director of AI at Tesla (article) Neural Networks for the Autopilot
+* 2016-2017: Research Scientist at OpenAI Deep Learning, Generative Models, Reinforcement Learning
+* Summer 2015: DeepMind Internship Deep Reinforcement Learning group
+* Summer 2013: Google Research Internship Large-Scale Supervised Deep Learning for Videos
+* 2011-2015: Stanford Computer Science Ph.D. student Deep Learning, Computer Vision, Natural Language Processing.
+Adviser: Fei-Fei Li.
+* Summer 2011: Google Research Internship Large-Scale Unsupervised Deep Learning for Videos
+* 2009-2011: University of British Columbia: MSc Learning Controllers for Physically-simulated Figures.
+Adviser: Michiel van de Panne
+* 2005-2009: University of Toronto: BSc Double major in Computer Science and Physics

+He designed and was the primary instructor for a new Stanford class on Convolutional Neural Networks for Visual Recognition (CS231n).

+- Ruslan Salakhutdinov
+- Professor of f Computer Science in the Machine Learning Department, School of Computer Science at Carnegie Mellon University.
+- Worked in Apple.Inc.

+- Both of them advise that we should understand the basic of the NN, and try new things and don't use framework like tensorflow before you implement the code by yourself.
+Like implement Backprop of CNN.